 Throughout my years of working in behaviour, I have noticed a theme.
 Attention-seeking behaviour is often dismissed and passed off.
 The problem with this is that all humans need attention.
 It is a basic need.
 Adults and children both crave feeling seen, heard, and appreciated by others.

-For example, if a child gets spanked whenever they steal a toy from their sibling they might realize that if they steal a toy then they are going to get some one-on-one time with mom or dad.
+For example, if a child gets spanked whenever they steal a toy from their sibling, they might realize that if they steal a toy, then they are going to get some one-on-one time with their mom or dad.
 They might really be craving that connection, even if it involves a spanking.
 This is going to encourage the child to continue engaging in this behaviour because they know that it will lead to time with their parent(s) that they otherwise would not get.

-Being engaged with our children doesn’t have to mean big outings or drawn-out activities.
-It simply means being there and letting your children know that you notice them.
+Being engaged with your child doesn’t have to mean big outings or drawn-out activities.
+It simply means being there and letting your child know that you notice them.

-When children are engaging in challenging behaviour, it can be hard to notice the times they ask for attention/connection in positive ways.
-Feeling overwhelmed and frustrated can prevent us from noticing the behaviour we want to see.
+When your child is engaging in challenging behaviour, it can be hard to notice the times they ask for attention and connection in positive ways.

 We often spend so much time giving power to the “challenging behaviour” that we forget to notice the behaviour that we want to see more of.
+This is especially hard when we’re overwhelmed and frustrated.
 When your child is engaging in the behaviour you want to see more of, make sure to take notice.

 “I noticed you waited until I was done with my phone call to ask for a snack!”